• Skip to primary navigation

 This is how animal communication becomes effective, not just informative.

-Animal communication isn't just about receiving information.
+Animal communication isn't just about receiving intuitive messages.

-A responsible, ethical communicator doesn't stop at:
+A responsible communicator doesn't stop at:

 • "I got the message"